david-meltzer/ELI5-semantic-search/README.md

 This application is a semantic search engine for the ELI5 dataset.
+We used a combination of the <a href="https://www.sbert.net/">SentenceTransformers</a> as well as the <a href="https://github.com/facebookresearch/faiss">Faiss</a> library to create this search engine.
+The SentenceTransformers library is used to embed the query and each entry of the dataset into a high-dimensional vector space which encodes the semantic meaning behind the text while the Faiss library allows us to perform a fast search through this vector space.

 The application is hosted on Huggingface, see <a href="https://huggingface.co/spaces/dhmeltzer/semantic">here</a> to test it for yourself!
 For more details about the ELI5 dataset see the original <a href="https://github.com/facebookresearch/ELI5">repository</a> created by researchers at Facebook.